oskarrough/codesandnotes/README.md

+> Author's update from summer 2022: most of these articles were written some seven years ago.
+The web has changed a lot since then.
+Enjoy!

 # Codes & Notes

 This is the repository of the book on web development I’m writing.
 It contains my drafts as well as finished articles, design ideas, personal notes.